Vibrant freedom from Fremont to Ballard!

 Write a letter to our city council representative, Dan Strauss (Dan.Strauss@seattle.gov), telling him that you support upzoning Frelard.
 Consider mentioning the following:

-What future do you hope living in Frelard?
+• What future do you hope for living in Frelard?

 NW 39th St, near Evanston Ave N. Pictured is an apartment building constructed in 1967 neighboring a single family home built in 1929.
 Upzoning does not force change, it simply allows for it to happen.
 You’ll be (re)gaining the freedom to choose how and when to develop your property.

-If you live or work here, upzoning benefits you: There are many reasons why you should support upzoning regardless of whether you’re a property owner in Frelard, a renter, or a prospective resident.
-Upzoning for mixed-use (residential, commercial, industrial together) not only increases property value, but also enhances economic viability of businesses operating in the area.
-Current zoning laws restricts what you can and can’t do, but it wasn’t always this way, nor is it the norm around the world (Mixed use by default: How the Europeans (don’t) zone, Journal of Planning Literature).
+If you live or work here, upzoning benefits you: Two parts to upzoning: increased residential density and mixed-use.
+There are many reasons why you should support upzoning regardless of whether you’re a property owner in Frelard, a renter, or a prospective resident.
+Greater density means more affordable housing and greater economic viability for new small businesses.
+Mixed-use zoning means flexibly for mixing residential, commercial, or industrial uses.
+As of January 2026, Seattle allows mixed-use in residential neighborhoods (Your Seattle neighborhood might be getting a corner store or cafe, Secret Seattle).
+Zoning laws restricts what you can and can’t do, but it wasn’t always this way, nor is it the norm around the world (Mixed use by default: How the Europeans (don’t) zone, Journal of Planning Literature).

 For property owners: Your property value will increase.
 Research suggest that single-family home values increase 3-5% more if they’re upzoned (Upzoning and single-family housing prices, Journal of the American Planning Association).
 The boost comes from the increased development potential and flexibility that upzoning provides for your property.
 Upzoning gives you the right to: